Top Performing Mutual Funds – List of Equity, Debt & Hybrid Funds (2025)

 4. Invesco India PSU Equity Fund

-Note: The data on this list has been taken on 20th December 2024.
+Note: The data on this list was taken on 2nd September 2025.